The Continuous Tensor Abstraction: Where Indices are Real: Code Generation

 \subsection{Compiler Pass for Looplets}

-\para{Background} In Finch, each Looplet type defined within a \texttt{for} loop statement is lowered by a corresponding compiler pass.
-Most of the compiler passes can be applied to continuous Looplets without modification, with the exception of the Stepper.
-Figure~\ref{fig:codegen} provides background information through a visualization of how each pass reduces the Looplets within a continuous loop.
+In Finch, each Looplet type defined within a \texttt{for} loop statement is lowered by a corresponding compiler pass.
+We found that most of the Looplet passes can be applied to continuous space without modification, with the exception of the Stepper.
+Figure~\ref{fig:codegen} provides background information through a visualization of how each pass lowers the Looplets within a continuous loop.

-\begin{itemize} \item \textbf{Phase} : This pass lowers continuous loops associated with Phase Looplets (Figure~\ref{fig:codegena},~\ref{fig:codegenb}, and ~\ref{fig:codegenc}).
-It intersects Phase ranges with the loop's range, generating code to check for intersections with a length $\geq 0$ (Lines 3-4 in Figure~\ref{fig:codegenc}).
-Our compiler emits symbolic expressions of intersection with \texttt{max} and \texttt{min}, though we've used $\cap$ for brevity (lines 1-2). \item \textbf{Run} : This pass lowers Run Looplets, as illustrated in Figure~\ref{fig:codegend},~\ref{fig:codegene}, and ~\ref{fig:codegenf}.
-In this case, the Run Looplet is essentially replaced with a constant scalar value. \item \textbf{Sequence} : This pass lowers the continuous loop associated with Sequence Looplets, concatenating multiple child Phases.
-As the Sequence's exact range is determined at runtime, this pass generates all feasible combinations of child Phases within each Sequence.
-In Figure~\ref{fig:codegeng},~\ref{fig:codegenh}, and ~\ref{fig:codegeni}, both tensor A and B have two Phases, resulting in optimized code for all four possible pairs, e.g., \texttt{(A1, B1), (A1, B2), (A2, B1), (A2, B2)}.